PERSOL HR DATA BANK in APAC

 The process of issuing a work visa is complicated compared to neighboring countries.
 Those who are applying for a work visa need to get an Expatriate Manpower Utilization Plan (RPTKA), a recommendation letter for the issuing of a visa (TA-01), Limited Stay Visa (Visa Tinggal Terbatas [VTT]), and a Temporary Stay Permit (ITAS) within a given period.
 Since the list of documents that must be submitted is subject to change, asking the government authorities for updated information is recommended.

-This type of visa is issued for one year, and within this year, visa holders are allowed to visit Indonesia as many times as they want with one limitation: each single visit must not exceed 60 days.
+This type of visa is issued for one year/two years/five years, and within this year, visa holders are allowed to visit Indonesia as many times as they want with one limitation: each single visit must not exceed 60 days.
 Holders of such a visa must leave the country after 60 days before they may re-enter.
-It should be noted that this visa does not allow the visa holder to work in Indonesia.

-This type of visa is issued for journalism and film production.
+This type of visa is for business, excluding work purposes.

-This type of visa is issued for visitors from certain countries upon arrival in designated Indonesian seaports or airports.
+This type of visa is issued for visitors from certain countries, including Japan when they apply online in advance or upon arrival in designated Indonesian seaports or airports.
 This visa is valid for 30 days and can be extended to up to 60 days.
-Getting this visa is necessary for those who wish to visit Indonesia for more than 30 days or those who visit for business purposes.17 Although this visa can be obtained for the purpose of tourism, governmental and other business activities, changing this visa to other types of visa is not permitted.
+Getting this visa is necessary for those who wish to visit Indonesia for more than 30 days or those who visit for business purposes.

 Working permit